BaguetteBunny/Prime-Algorithm-Comparison/README.md

 ## 🧠 Credits

-Created as a benchmark comparison tool for prime sieving algorithms.
+Created as a rough benchmark comparison tool for prime sieving algorithms.
 Useful for students, researchers, and algorithm enthusiasts.